jaeyeonkim99/snu_rag_chatbot/README.md

 # SNU RAG Chatbot
-RAG based chatbot to deal with school rules related questions of Seoul National University Done as a part of Creative Integrated Design2 Class
+RAG based chatbot to deal with school rules related questions of Seoul National University.

+Done as a part of Creative Integrated Design2 Class.

 ## UI and Demo
 ![UI](./assets/ui1.png)